[Updated September 9, 2021]

-The infamous heat of summer in the Deep South has finally started to wane, thankfully replaced by the cool, crisp air that signals autumn’s arrival.
+The infamous heat of summer in the Deep South will soon start to wane, thankfully replaced by the cool, crisp air that signals autumn’s arrival.

-This is that magical time of year when more and more people are increasingly inclined to explore the great outdoors of the Georgia mountains.
+This is that magical time of year when more and more people are increasingly inclined to explore outdoor adventures in North Georgia.

 Fall in the mountains of North Georgia gradually brings an explosion of vibrant red, orange, and yellow hues.